pateltanvi2992/genetic-conditions-image-classifier/README.md

 # genetic-conditions-image-classifier
-  This repository contains official implementation of "Approximating facial expression effects on diagnostic accuracy via generative AI in medical genetics".
+  This repository contains official implementation of classifer for "Approximating facial expression effects on diagnostic accuracy via generative AI in medical genetics".
   We have used the code from official paper
   > Ömer Sümer, Rebekah L. Waikel, Suzanna E. Ledgister Hanchard, Dat Duong, Cristina Conati, Peter Krawitz, Benjamin D. Solomon, and Elisabeth André, "Region-based Saliency Explanations on the Recognition of Facial Genetic Syndromes," Machine Learning for Healthcare, 2023.